AIqbal94/blog/_posts/2020-01-09-Linking-Raw-Data-With-Projects-Folder.md

 ---
 layout: post
-title: Linking raw data files to the projects folder
+title: Linking Raw Data Files to the Projects Folder
 ---

 First get the links of the raw data files in a text file using;